 Because we all need a little glitz and glamour à la Martha in our lives!
-This is a convenient set of best-selling pearl and metallic colors.
+This is a convenient set of best-selling pearl and metallic poured paint colors.
 Excellent quality and very reasonably priced for what you get.

 If you really love your metallics, we recommend economizing by buying them in bigger bottles.
 This six-pack should keep even diehard metal-heads going for a while.
 A great option for people who want to get their bling-bling on regularly without spending a fortune.

 These are hands down some of our favorite paints for pouring.
 They’re great on their own and awesome mixed with black in a flip-cup or negative space pour.
 A bit pricey, so probably best for intermediate and advanced pourers or those who don’t mind spending more.

 We use pouring mediums to enhance the characteristics of our paints.
 A good medium doesn’t change the color or the finish of the paint it’s added to.
 High-quality mediums simply make paints flow more freely, which makes for better pours!